JWH-133

 The 3-(1',1'-Dimethylbutyl)-1-deoxy-delta-8-THC is a selective CB2 agonist, binding 677nM at Cb1 and 3.4nM at CB2 while 3-(1',1'-Dimethylbutyl)-delta-8-THC itself binds 65nM at CB1.
 Structurally the only difference between JWH-133 and dimethylbutyl-D8-THC is that JWH-133 lacks the hydroxy group seen on dimethylbutyl-D8-THCs phenol structure (the C1 position of the A ring), turning this group into a phenyl (JWH-133) instead of phenol.
-It's generally accepted that removing the hydroxy group from the phenol structure of any classical cannabinoid benzoypran (such as THC) results in dramatically less CB1 activity and heightened CB2 activity.
+It is generally accepted that removing the hydroxy group from the phenol structure of any classical cannabinoid benzopyran (such as THC) results in dramatically less CB1 activity and heightened CB2 activity.

 JWH-133, alongside WIN 55,212-2 and HU-210, is responsible for preventing the inflammation caused by Amyloid beta proteins involved in Alzheimer's disease, in addition to preventing cognitive impairment and loss of neuronal markers.
 This anti-inflammatory action is induced through agonist action at the CB2 receptor, which prevents microglial activation that elicits the inflammation.
 Additionally, cannabinoids at this receptor completely abolish neurotoxicity related to microglia activation in rat models.

 It may be linked with anti-cancer properties, according to pre-trial data from a 2010 study in Madrid.

 Legal Status

 JWH-133 is not specifically listed in the United States controlled substance act but may be considered an analog of THC (under the Federal Analogue Act) if sold for human consumption.

+It is also not specifically listed in the German BtMG.